lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_01.md

 A mesh object can be created by reading a mesh, ie ```read/avs/mesh.inp/ 3dmesh``` or the mesh can be created.
-For this example we will start with one of the [`createpts`](../../docs/commands/createpts.md) commands.
+For this example, we will start with one of the [`createpts`](../../docs/commands/createpts.md) commands.
 These are used to add points to a mesh object with defined distributions.

 For your first command you will create a 3D mesh object and name it `3dmesh`.
-This will be a structured hex mesh so we add the element type to the end of the command syntax.
+This will be a structured hex mesh, so we add the element type to the end of the command syntax.

 See more on the Mesh Object data structure at [LaGriT Mesh Object](https://lanl.github.io/LaGriT/pages/docs/meshobject.html)

-*Note on spacing: the slashes seperate keywords.
+*Note on spacing: the slashes separate keywords.
 The slashes with empty spaces are place holders if the user wants to define npoints or nelements in the command.
 We do not define these here since these values will be updated in the mesh object as points are created.*

 ```
 cmo / create / 3dmesh / / / hex